GHSVS-de/plg_content_prismhighlighterghsvs/README.md

 ## Build + new release
 - Run composer if update for laminas/laminas.

-- Run ncu and ncu -u to bump versions if updates for prismjs.
+- Run `ncu` and `ncu -u` to bump versions if updates for PrismJS/prism or zenorocha/clipboard.js.
 - Run npm install
 - Adapt package.json (infos like version of Joomla plugin).
 - run node build.js.